bduggan/raku-geos/README.md

 The status of this module is EXPERIMENTAL.
 Everything may change, and some things might not work.
 Consult the test suite to see what is currently implemented.

-Currently the thread-safe bindings have been implemented, and there are even a few tests that verify that they work.
+The main focus is on the thread-safe functions (ending in `_r`, and requiring a context object).

 Note that using the native bindings directly requires careful attention to memory management.